Bylaws & Constitution

 4.4 The Club Secretary shall keep minutes of all meetings, shall receive and send all correspondence for the club, shall fill in all forms, shall prepare agendas for meetings after discussions with the other officers and shall collect all matters relating to the club and retain it in such a manner that a complete records of the club activities can be maintained.

 4.5 The Club Treasurer shall attend to all financial matters of the club and shall keep complete records of all moneys in and out of the club account.
-He shall further take charge of any cash amounts received for the club and shall account for these and enter them into the accounts.
+The Treasurer shall further take charge of any cash amounts received for the club and shall account for these and enter them into the accounts.

 5.1 The management of the club shall be vested in the elected officials.

 5.2 The term of the elected officials in one year, as noted in Section 4.
-If however any official becomes unable or unavailable to perform the requisite duties the remaining officials shall co-opt an additional club member to fulfill the duties of the replaced official.
+If, however any official becomes unable or unavailable to perform the requisite duties the remaining officials shall co-opt an additional club member to fulfill the duties of the replaced official.

 5.3 Remedies exist in the constitution for the replacement of any or all of the club officials by means of a special general meeting and an appropriate vote.